cocos/cocos-docs/en/shader/surface-shader.md

 #### 5. FS Input Value Acquisition

-FS input values are currently used as macros, and most of them are internally fault-tolerant and can be accessed at will regardless of the corresponding macro conditions.
+Input values of the fragment are listed as follows.
+Most can be accessed without macro condition evaluations.

 | Fragment Shader Input | Type  | Requires macro to be enabled when using | Meaning            |
 | :--------------------- | :----- | :--------------------------------------- | :------------------ |